DaryeDev/SourceBridge/README.md

 Check out the example on `main.py`.

+## How does it connect?

+SourceBridge uses 2 methods to connect to your game: Hijack and NetCon

+### Hijack

+The Hijack method works with all tested games, but it is slower connecting to the game and sending the commands (Although not that noticeable).

+#### Compatible Games

+ - All (All tested, that is.)

+#### Incompatible Games

+ - None (None that were tested.)

 ### NetCon

-Gamewise, some games can be launched with the launch argument `-netconport 2121`.
+The NetCon method is faster connecting to SourceBridge, and faster sending the commands; but it's only compatible with a few games, and the game must be launched with the launch argument `-netconport 2121`.

-Adding it to your launch arguments will make connecting to the Game and sending commands much faster.

-#### Games known to be working with NetCon
+#### Compatible Games

 - Portal 2
 - Left for Dead 2
 - Counter-Strike Global Offensive

-#### Games known to not be working with NetCon
+#### Incompatible Games

 - Team Fortress 2
 - Portal (1)